-The Company records trade accounts receivable at the net invoice value and such receivables are non-interest bearing.
-The Company considers receivables past due based on the contractual payment terms.
-The Company reviews its exposure to accounts receivable and reserves for specific amounts if collectibility is no longer reasonably assured.
+We record trade accounts receivable at the net invoice value and such receivables are non-interest bearing.
+We consider receivables past due based on the contractual payment terms.
+We review our exposure to accounts receivable and reserve for specific amounts if collectibility is no longer reasonably assured.